tomasherceg/dotvvm-docs/Controls/bootstrap/ResponsiveTable/sample1/sample.md

 ### Sample 1: Basic ResponsiveTable

-To create responsive table place table inside the control.
+To make the table responsive, just place the table inside the control.